SpringsFern/SpringsFern.github.io/docs/setup/vps/systemd-service.md

 - Replace `<username>` with your system username.
 - Replace `<group>` with your group name (often same as username).
-- Replace `<TG-FileStream Clone Path>` with the absolute path to your cloned TG-FileStream directory.
+- Replace `<tgfilestream Clone Path>` with the absolute path to your cloned tgfilestream directory.
 - Replace `<virtual-env-dir>` with the name of your virtual environment directory (usually `venv`).

 ---